RavenousLegs

 Indian Cultural Heritage in Madhya Pradesh - Khajuraho Temples

-I walked into the Stone Age around 100,000 years back (8000 BCE) as I entered the Bhimbetka caves which were home to prehistoric man.
-This was the time when human life had evolved to stand up on hindlegs and use the forelegs as hands to manipulate objects & tools.
-The ancestors have left behind some traces for us in the form of paintings on the rocks.
-These paintings depict how the humans had started observing animals, using them for his daily needs and eventually using them for fights against bigger animals.
+I walked into the Stone Age around 100,000 years back (8000 BCE) as I entered the Bhimbetka caves, which were home to prehistoric man.
+This was the era when human life had evolved to stand upright on hind legs and utilize their forelegs as hands to manipulate objects and tools.
+Our ancestors have left behind some traces for us in the form of paintings on rocks.
+These paintings depict how humans began observing animals, utilizing them for their daily needs, and eventually resorting to using them in fights against larger animals.

-My thoughts: Survival and self-protection from bigger animals had become the necessity.
+My thoughts: Survival and self-protection from larger animals had become a necessity.

 Indian Cultural Heritage in Madhya Pradesh - Bhimbetka Rock Shelters - UNESCO World Heritage Site